-The next step after UX research is to identify users’ needs, then design around them.
-After compiling qualitative and quantitative data from long-form user interviews, intercept interviews and observational research (among the few avenues a researcher can take), researchers affinitize the data – the process of organizing and grouping data in a way that sheds light on certain themes.
+The next step after UX research is to identify users’ needs and design to them.
+After compiling qualitative and quantitative data from long-form user interviews, intercept interviews and observational research, researchers affinitize the data – the process of organizing and grouping data in a way that sheds light on certain themes.

 The funnel method is a great way to eliminate as much design bias from the process as possible, especially if conducted as a group.
 If you address as many facets of the user’s needs as you can with a large list of ideas, the design scope isn’t narrowed by an individual designer’s hunch of what proves to be the most salient need.

 3. Evaluate ideas to create a finished product